jonathanconway/testmatic/README.md

 - Fast and easy to create and update via CLI or text editor
 - Easy to share with business and tech people alike
+- Organised, structured and repeatable, enabling rigor and consistency in the testing effort
 - Searchable by tag, allowing second-order impacts of failures to be identified, tested and fixed
-- Can be used to scaffold automated test code
+- Can be used to generate automated unit test code scaffolding if desired (see: [Roadmap](#roadmap))

 #### Testing steps are simple and easy for people to read